 With Easter bank holiday coming upon us, the birds are chirping, the days are longer and the suns out.
-It is the perfect time to spend time with family and friends to celebrate the most cheerful time of the year –while staying in groups of 6.
+It is the perfect time to spend time with family and friends to celebrate the most cheerful time of the year.
 However, whilst we’re celebrating Easter, we need to ensure that we are using sustainable alternatives to save the planet too.

 We’ve rounded up some suggestions on how to have a sustainable Easter this weekend: